 Then pivot your right heel down towards the ground, opening your hips to the right as you prepare to kick your left leg through the opening between your left hand and right foot.
 Your left hip may brush the ground as you kick your left leg through.
 Left palm stays connected to the ground to support you.

-If available to you, reach your right hand towards your left toes.
+If possible, reach your right hand towards your left toes.

 Then pivot your hips back towards the ground, returning to the starting position and perform the kick through on the other side.